intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 unintentionally use grease values, which could lead to interoperability failures.

+Protocols might ask IANA to create new registries for their extension points.
-Fields that use grease values should request that IANA requests allocate only a single registry entry for the entire grease value set.
+When greasing, it is recommended that only a single entry for the entire grease value set is registered.
 When an algorithm has been used, it should be included in the entry; see for example https://www.iana.org/assignments/http3-parameters/http3-parameters.xhtml#http3-parameters-frame-types.

-Values in the grease value set must not be used or registered for any other purpose.
+Grease values must not be used or registered for any other purpose.
 Registries should include a label to identify the protected grease value range; a label of "reserved" may be confused with other ranges that are reserved for private or experimental extensions.
 An implementer that conflates these two meanings may cause a new class of interoperability failure.
 Therefore a label such as "reserved for greasing" may help to avoid the confusion.

 # Considerations for Increasing Protocol Variability {#variability}